 Recently, the American Society of Heating, Refrigerating and Air-Conditioning Engineers held its winter conference in Dallas, and SearchDataCenter.com was there to catch the data center angle.
-As you
+As you probably know, ASHRAE publishes books on cooling the data center; its most recent topic is liquid cooling.

 In Dallas, liquid cooling continued to be a conversation topic, as were new studies on a new airflow measurement, air leakage, and raised floor vs. overhead cooling in high-density data centers.
 Check out the stories to find out what went down at ASHRAE Dallas.